LLNL/romweb/src/examples.md

 <br></div>

 <div id="linear_elasticity" markdown="1">
-## Linear elasticity
+## Global pROM for linear elasticity
 <a target="_blank">
 <img class="floatright" src="../img/examples/linear_elasticity.png" width="350">
 </a>

 This example demonstrates how to apply projection-based ROM to a linear elasticity problem.
-The linear elasiticity problem describes a multi-material cantilever beam.
+The linear elasticity problem describes a multi-material cantilever beam.
 Specifically, the following weak form is solved:

 $$-\text{div}(\sigma(\boldsymbol{u})) = 0$$